-- MAC Address This field displays the MAC address of the PC for which you want to reserve IP address. - > Assigned IP Address This field displays the IP address of the router reserved. - > Status This field displays the status of the virtual server entry.
+MAC Address - This field displays the MAC address of the PC for which you want to reserve IP address.

+- > Status This field displays the status of the virtual server entry.
 Enabled means that the entry will take effect, Disabled means that the entry will not take effect.